 This section takes the value presented in the Net Revenue box and breaks it down by the major revenue categories tracked in storEDGE (rent, fees, merchandise, services, insurance, miscellaneous).
 The totals here should match the totals for all income account codes listed in the General Ledger report.
 Note that Sales Tax and Security Deposits are not revenue (they are liabilities) and therefore will not be included in this revenue section.
 For more details on what transactions make up these revenue values, see the General Ledger report.

-- For facilities using accrual accounting: you’ll see this number increase as invoices are created and decrease as credits are issued.
+- For facilities using accrual accounting: you’ll see this number increase as invoices are created and decrease as credits are issued, therefore, this section may not match the Receipts by Charge Type section.

 These totals are displayed for the current date, the current month to date, and the year to date.